GSCrawley/titanic_viz/README.md

 - Style HTML element with JS based on data
 - Organized data to tell a story and/or reveal meaning
 - Use Array.sort() to sort data
-- Use Array.filter() to filter data
+- Use Arrsay.filter() to filter data

 ## Submission